14 Types of Cooking Oil and How to Use Them

 While the benefits of flaxseed are through the roof, the taste is not our favorite.
 But studies have shown that ingesting flaxseed oil daily has a positive effect on your digestive system and can be a natural way to treat constipation.
 It has also been linked to helping reduce high cholesterol and heart disease.

-How to Cook With It: Avoid heat and be frugal with this stuff—it tends to have a funky smell and flavor if too much is added.
+How to Cook With It: Avoid heat and be frugal with this cooking oil as it tends to have a funky smell and flavor if too much is added.
 Use it lightly in dressing, as a finish, or in a smoothie.

 SUNFLOWER SEED OIL